QuickConnect/QCNode/README.md

 comTwo.ect(...)
 ```

+## Could you change "X" to be "y"?
+No, but you can with [mixins!](https://github.com/QuickConnect/QCNode/wiki/Mixin-Guide)

 ## So?

 So this is awesome!
 You can use QC in the way that works for you.
 It's more than just flow control, it's designed to help you get things done faster, higher, and stronger.

 ## But how can I use it in ...?
-Head on over to [our example page!](https://github.com/JoshRagem/QCNode/wiki/examples)
+Head on over to [our example page!](https://github.com/QuickConnect/QCNode/wiki/examples)

 ## QC History
 QuickConnect started as a response to some of the problems encountered writing code for Enterprise Java servers.
 The framework pattern evolved for several years in a hybrid mobile environment (QCHybrid, iOS and Android) which provided tools for rapid prototyping of cross-platform apps.